4 Pitfalls I Hit Upgrading pnpm v10 to v11 — A Summary of Fixes for Docker and CI Environments

 1. postinstall scripts are blocked by default

 This was the biggest trap.
-Up through v10, postinstall scripts (such as building native modules) ran with a warning, but in v11, they result in an error unless explicitly permitted.
+Up through v10, postinstall scripts (such as building native modules) were executed with a warning, but in v11 they result in an error unless explicitly permitted.

 ERR_PNPM_IGNORED_BUILDS The following dependencies have build scripts that are not executed: sharp, unrs-resolver